Trade directory · Long Beach metro · California

 Licensing Requirements

-California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning contractor license.
-Must pass Law & Business exam and C-20 trade exam.
-Four years verifiable experience required.
-License renewal every two years with continuing education requirements.
+California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning license.
+Must pass trade exam and Law & Business exam, 4 years journey-level experience or equivalent education, $15,000 bond, workers' comp insurance.
+License renewal every 2 years with 12 hours continuing education.

 §2